 This recipe is super easy and still wonderful if you decide to add extra flavors such as hot sauce, fresh lime juice, sesame oil or vinegar.
 Make it to your own liking!

 Some hoisin sauces are thicker than others.
 Adjust the water amount in the recipe to your desired dip consistency.

-- In medium bowl, combine all dip ingredients together.
+In medium bowl, combine the hoisin, peanut butter, chili sauce, sesame oil, lime juice, and rice vinegar together.
 Add water to the sauce until the consistency is what you like in a dip.